-When the District and the Association agree to hold grievance hearings (including arbitrations) during the workday, the grievant(s), Association representatives and witnesses in the hearing shall be released from regular duty for the time necessary to participate in the hearing without charge to their own leave or Association Leave.
+When the District and the Association agree to hold grievance hearings (including arbitrations) during the workday, the grievant(s) in the hearing shall be released from regular duty for the time necessary to participate in the hearing without charge to their own leave or Association Leave.
+Witnesses and Association representatives will be charged Association Leave at one-half day for full day of leave to cover their missed time.